nulldoubt/pepperminto/apps/api/README.md

 Clean Architecture for node.js projects using fastify and prisma

 ```

+## Swagger docs

+Start the API and open `http://localhost:5003/docs` to view the Swagger UI.
 src
 │   main.ts         # Application entry point\
 └───controllers     # route controllers for all the endpoints of the app